GraspDiffusion: Synthesizing Realistic Whole-body Hand-Object Interaction: Experiments

 For the full-body grasping pipeline, we train the body-pose diffusion model on the GRAB \cite{Taheri2020GRABAD} dataset, which captures the full-bodied 3D SMPL-X interaction sequences with various objects.
 After downsampling the motion sequences of GRAB to 30 fps, we collect all frames that has more than 40 contacting vertices between the object and the subject's right hand, to collect feasible grasps for the training.
 We then adopt the Adam optimizer \cite{Kingma2014AdamAM} with a learning rate of $5 \times 10^{-4}$.
 We train the model with batch size of 2,048 for 50k steps, using 2 RTX 6000 GPUS.
 For the diffusion schedule, we adapt a cosine noise schedule with $T=1000$.

-To implement the scene generation pipeline, we train the two modules with the aforementioned custom datasets.
+To implement the scene generation pipeline, we train the two modules with the aforementioned custom datasets, using 20K of the interaction pairs.
 Employing the Stable Diffusion v1.5 \cite{Rombach2021HighResolutionIS} as a base model with parameters frozen, we train the conditional modules with a constant learning rate of $10^{-4}$, for 200 epochs on four A100 GPUS which costs approximately 28 hours.
 For inference, we used a linear multistep scheduler \cite{Karras2022edm} with 30 inference steps using a classifier-free guidance \cite{ho2021classifierfree} of 3.5.
 We also support inference using personalized Stable Diffusion models other than the Stable Diffusion v1.5 model used during training, and display results with different models in Fig. \ref{fig:diverse_model}.